yasomaru/go-sdk/CONTRIBUTING.md

 ### Proposals

 A proposal is an issue that proposes a new API for the SDK, or a change to the signature or behavior of an existing API.
-Proposals are be labeled with the 'Proposal' label, and require an explicit approval from a maintainer before being accepted (indicated by the 'Proposal-Accepted' label).
+Proposals should be labeled with the 'Proposal' label, and require an explicit approval from a maintainer before being accepted (indicated by the 'Proposal-Accepted' label).
 Proposals must remain open for at least a week to allow discussion before being accepted or declined by a maintainer.

-Proposals that are straightforward and uncontroversial may be approved based on GitHub discussion.
+Proposals that are straightforward and uncontroversial may be approved based on discussion on the issue tracker or in a GitHub Discussion.
 However, proposals that are deemed to be sufficiently unclear or complicated may be deferred to a regular steering meeting (see 'Governance' below).